d-stephenson/d-stephenson.github.io/_posts/2021-04-02-journal-six-dat602.md

 <h3>HOW</h3>

 There are, however, some differences between SQL depending on the application.
-Microsoft SQL Server uses different keywords to MySQL or MariaDB for example, in SQL Server the IDENTITY keyword is used to automatically increase the value of an <i>int</i> column type, whereas the keyword in MySQL and MariaDB is AUTO_INCREMENT.
+Microsoft SQL Server uses different keywords to MySQL or MariaDB for example, in SQL Server the <code>IDENTITY</code> keyword is used to automatically increase the value of an <code>int</code> column type, whereas the keyword in MySQL and MariaDB is <code>AUTO_INCREMENT</code>.

 The following SQL is procedural transactions in SQL Server: